mkorpela/overrides/README.rst

         @final
         def method(self):
-            """This is the doc for method and will be shown in subclass method too!""" return 2
+            """This is the doc for a method and will be shown in subclass method too!""" return 2

         def method2(self):
-            """This is the doc for method and will be shown in subclass method too!""" return 2
+            """This is the doc for a method and will be shown in subclass method too!""" return 2

         def method3(self):
-            """This is the doc for method and will be shown in subclass method too!""" return 2
+            """This is the doc for a method and will be shown in subclass method too!""" return 2

     # THIS FAILS
     class SubClass1(SuperClass):

-        def method(self): # <-- overriding final method
+        def method(self): # <-- overriding a final method
             return 1